simeonpashley/simeonpashley.github.io/_posts/2010-07-31-interview-game-developer-programmer-stuart-harrison.md

 one of those questions that if I knew the formula for, I'd be out there doing it...

-#### Have you ever had any projects that you cancelled?
+#### Have you ever had any projects that you canceled?
 If so, why?

-No. I've been on projects that I thought should be cancelled and they never were.
-I've been on projects where I practically pleaded for the opportunity to complete and they were cancelled anyway.
+No. I've been on projects that I thought should be canceled and they never were.
+I've been on projects where I practically pleaded for the opportunity to complete and they were canceled anyway.
 Sometimes there seems to be no logic to this.
 Fortunately I've never been put in the situation of having to make that (oftentimes) illogical decision.